ttngu207/neurodatawithoutborders.github.io/_pages/best_practices.md

 ## Unit (of measurement)
-Every `TimeSeries` instance has a `unit` as an attribute of the `data` Dataset, which is meant to indicate the unit of measurement of that data.
+Every [`TimeSeries`](https://nwb-schema.readthedocs.io/en/latest/format.html#timeseries-types) instance has a `unit` as an attribute of the `data` Dataset, which is meant to indicate the unit of measurement of that data.
 We advise using SI units.
 Time is always in units of seconds.

 ## Simulated data
 You may store the result of simulations in NWB files.
-In this case, the goal is to store data as if it were recorded **in vivo** to facilitate comparison between simulated results and **in vivo** results.
+NWB:N allows you to store data as if it were recorded **in vivo** to facilitate comparison between simulated results and **in vivo** results.
 Core components of the NWB:N schema and HDF5 backend have been engineered to handle data from hundreds of thousands of units, and natively support parallel data access via MPI, so much of the NWB:N format should work for large-scale simulations out-of-the-box.
 The